GaelleO/neuro-transfer/README.md

 </tr>
 </table>

-# How does it work :
+# Curious to understand how it works ?
+Here we go :

 Let's consider our 2 pictures as 300x400 matrix of Red/Green/Blue vectors

 Our 2 main goals are :

-1. we want to create an image which looks like our face picture
+1. we want to create an image which looks like our face picture (it could be fun for placing people around the christmas table :) )
 2. we want the global style and arrangement of pixels of colors looks like the painting style

 To do so we create 2 loss functions that we will combine later on :